Cocker Spaniel: Temperament, Care & Lifespan

 Generally sociable

 Most Cocker Spaniels are friendly toward familiar people and warm up to new ones readily with proper introduction.
 They tend to be good with other dogs and household pets when socialized from an early age.
+Their people-oriented nature makes them a strong fit for those seeking a close companion.
+See Best Dogs for Companionship for a full comparison.

 Exercise needs